nagyje/Card-Battle-Game/README.txt

-Rules for Surviving CSCI: 1260
+Rules for "Surviving CSCI 1260" (Card Battler)

 Enter a name for your student.